 When you're on your own, behind enemy lines, no artillery, no air strikes, no hope of an evac, you don't fight dirty.
 You do things that make dirty look good.

-Vick "The Rain" from 100 Bullets is not above fighting dirty and will even use his own allies as human shields.
+Vick "The Rain" from One Hundred Bullets is not above fighting dirty and will even use his own allies as human shields.

 Much of the G.I.
 Joe comic books involves this trope.
 Around issue #75, Tunnel-Rat emerges from a well, tunnel and mows down about ten Cobra soldiers from behind.
 An issue of Special Missions has one Joe save another by simply beating the hell out of a captured CIA prisoner for needed intelligence.